-- Type: Capital Priorities Program Funding - Issue: To accommodate new development in Vision Georgetown secondary - Proposed Action: Submit a business case to the Ministry of Education for Capital Priorities Program funding.
+Name: Vision Georgetown #2 PS New School Type: Capital Priorities Program Funding plan.

+Proposed Action: Submit a business case to the Ministry of Education for Capital Priorities Program funding.
 If funded, a boundary review will be initiated.
+Target Year: 2028/2029 plan.